servalproject/batphone/doc/Build-for-Release.md

 final releases is kept in a Java [keystore file][] which is guarded by senior developers.

-The **Rhizome secret** for signing a Serval Mesh release candidate and for signing a final release are both kept in a Serval Mesh [keyring file][] which is also guarded by senior developers.
+The **Rhizome secret** for signing all Serval Mesh alpha releases, all beta releases (release candidates) and all final releases are both kept in a Serval Mesh [keyring file][] which is also guarded by senior developers.

 Both key files are provided on a USB Pen Drive which may be inserted while needed.
 These files must not be not copied, only used in-place as supplied.
-The examples below assume that the USB Pen Drive is already mounted at `/media/usbdrive`.
+The examples below assume that the USB Pen Drive is mounted at `/media/USERNAME/SERVAL KEY`.

 Ant properties
 --------------